CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 6.2.1.sec=either (i) pursuant to court order, the Liens of Second Lien Claimholders attach to the net Proceeds of the Disposition with the same priority and validity as the Liens held by Second Lien Claimholders on such Collateral, and the Liens remain subject to the terms of this Agreement, or (ii) the Proceeds of a Disposition of Collateral received by First Lien Agent in excess of those necessary to achieve the Discharge of First Lien Obligations, up to the First Lien Cap with respect to the Capped Obligations and in their entirety with respect to First Lien Obligations that are not Capped Obligations, are distributed in accordance with the U.C.C. and applicable law[,] [.]

-6.2.2.sec=the net cash Proceeds of the Disposition that are applied to First Lien Obligations permanently reduce the First Lien Obligations pursuant to section 4.1, “Application of Proceeds,” or if not so applied, are subject to the rights of Second Lien Agent to object to any further use notwithstanding section 6.1(a), and
+6.2.2.sec=the net cash Proceeds of the Disposition that are applied to First Lien Obligations permanently reduce the First Lien Obligations pursuant to section 4.1, “Application of Proceeds,&rdquo; or if not so applied, are subject to the rights of Second Lien Agent to object to any further use notwithstanding section 6.1(a), and

 6.2.3.sec=Second Lien Claimholders [may] [are not deemed to have waived any rights to] credit bid on the Collateral in any such Disposition in accordance with section 363(k) of the Bankruptcy Code.]